Category: economics

 After the War Hong Kong had no minimum wage, low and simple taxes, zero tariffs, zero capital controls, and a stable legal environment.
 Postwar Hong Kong went as far with economic laissez faire as any other country in history.
 This resulted in economic development that benefited virtually all the people of Hong Kong.
 Living standards increased substantially even for the poorest people in Hong Kong (Stefan Karlsson, Inflation Leads to Protectionism, 2004).

-Capitalism means that commerce and industry are entirely privatized.
+Laissez faire means that commerce and industry are entirely privatized.

 Corporations that receive government subsidies are not capitalistic.
 They’re the opposite: they’re mercantilistic.